 As a Christmas gift this year I gave each of my kids their own special trip with me.
 It was a great way to be able to buy less stuff, but still provide them with the gift of experiences, which we really try to do more of in our family.
 This winter, I also chose trips that would help us get some sunshine and get outside more during the cold, dreary days in the DC area.
 For this trip with my 10-year-old, I chose Puerto Rico!
 It’s somewhere neither of us has been and I found super cheap flights for $130 round trip for our Puerto Rico vacation.

 Now that my kids are in school full time, it’s getting trickier to travel with them.
 I knew I’d have to plan this trip to Puerto Rico as a long weekend.
 So we flew out Friday afternoon and came home Monday night.
-That gave us 3 full days in Puerto Rico, which was the perfect amount of time to get a taste of this beautiful island!
+That gave us 3 days in Puerto Rico, which was the perfect amount of time to get a taste of this beautiful island!

 As part of our worldschooling, I love to help my children learn about each new place we visit.
 It was really fun researching this island together and discovering interesting facts and also the best things to do in Puerto Rico together.